2022 AIME I Solutions

 Solution:

-Classify by which of the primes divide it, always using the largest divisor coprime to If take there are such If only, take multiples of up to avoiding and number If only, take that gives If only, then admits none.
-If but take the values give more, and any divisible by or would need which is impossible.
+Classify by which of the primes or divide it, always using the largest divisor coprime to If take there are such If only divides take multiples of up to avoiding and number If only divides take that gives If only divides then admits none.
+If is divisible by but not by take the values and give more, and any divisible by or would need which is impossible.

 Therefore and the remainder modulo is